Subscribe To This Site

 Even with low-energy light bulbs it is generally worth switching off when you leave the room, unless it's just for a moment.

-Low energy bulbs should save your household money over the year.
-They are coming down in price now and you can often buy bulk packs which are cheaper still.
+CFLs are coming down in price now and you can often buy bulk packs which are cheaper still.
 You can buy starter packs from Amazon which are good value.
 You need to pay a little more if you want a good pure white light.
-Here, in Britain the government is subsidising CFLs at the moment and starting to phase out standard incandescent bulbs - something which has made a few householders incandescent with rage!
+Here, in Britain the government is subsidising CFLs at the moment.
+Standard incandescent bulbs are being phased out across the EU.
+(A few householders were incandescent with rage when the changes came in throughout Britain and even went so far as to stockpile bulbs.)

 The range of lights available and the colour of the light emitted has been improving steadily.